menu icon

 Is japchae usually served hot or cold?

-Can I freeze japchae?
+Can I use vermicelli for japchae?

 Are japchae noodles gluten-free?